ROBOTIS-GIT/emanual/docs/en/platform/op/maintenance.md

   ![](/assets/images/platform/op/op_233.jpg)

 3. Temporarily disconnect ALL currently connected cables.
 You can choose any TTL port.
 Do not disconnect the power cable from sub-controller to main controller.
-Doing so will not allow Dynamixel Wizard proper Dynamixel search.
+Doing so will not allow Dynamixel Wizard proper DYNAMIXEL search.

   ![](/assets/images/platform/op/op_234.jpg)